 for more than 10 seconds, it will be killed.

-This feature can be disabled when creating a container or a network, but it can cause unexpected behavior in your environment.
+This feature can be disabled in two different manners, but it can cause unexpected behavior in your environment:

 We recommend using it only for Continuous Integration services that have their own mechanism to clean up resources.